-Darlene J. S. Solomon Ph.D.
+Darlene Solomon, Ph.D.

-Senior Vice President
+Senior Vice President, Agilent

-Agilent Chief Technology Officer
+Chief Technology Officer

-Download Darlene J. S. Solomon's biography in Word format.
+Download Darlene Solomon's biography in Word format.

 Solomon brings extensive experience in R&D and management to her current leadership role at Agilent.
 She joined Hewlett-Packard Laboratories in 1984 as a member of the technical staff, subsequently holding a variety of research and management positions there, including R&D manager for the Chemical and Biological Systems Department.
-She joined Agilent Technologies when the company was formed in 1999 with a dual role as director of the Life Sciences Technologies Laboratory within Agilent Laboratories, and as senior director, research and development/technology for Agilent's Life Sciences and Chemical Analysis business.
+She joined Agilent when the company was formed in 1999 with a dual role as director of the Life Sciences Technologies Laboratory within Agilent Laboratories and as senior director, research and development/technology, for Agilent's Life Sciences and Chemical Analysis business.
 Prior to being named to her current post, Solomon was vice president and director of Agilent Laboratories.

 Executive images are intended for the news media use.
 They may not be altered in any way.
 If using informal photos, the hand gestures must be included in the image.
 Agilent Technologies must approve any commercial use of these images, please contact the Agilent Public Relations team for such permission.